Appreciation Expectations / Exit Strategies

-Despite some initial signs of recovery, the economic forecast for the Detroit area does not point to the economy returning to pre-2007 levels immediately.
-While some sectors (tourism, the film industry, construction, for example) appear to be growing, the automobile industry - the heart of Detroit business and therefore Detroit's economy, remains no longer in danger of dying, but decimated.
+There has been substantial progress in the economic recovery.
+The economic forecast for the Detroit area continues to improve.
+Some new sectors (tourism, the film industry, construction, for example) are growing and the automobile industry - the heart of Detroit business and therefore Detroit's economy has bounced back.

-The news for real estate investment, however, is considerably better.
+The news for real estate investment has also improved.
 The banks still have a large inventory of foreclosed homes to sell at hugely reduced prices and initial investors, such as Smart Homes, are providing further opportunities to participate.

 Selling your investment property